Persoonia media: Taxonomy

-Persoonia media was first formally described in 1830 by Robert Brown described in the supplement to his Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
+Persoonia media was first formally described in 1830 by Robert Brown in the supplement to his Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The genus was reviewed by Peter Weston for the Flora of Australia treatment in 1995, and P. media was placed in the Lanceolata group, a group of 54 closely related species with similar flowers but very different foliage.
 These species will often interbreed with each other where two members of the group occur.
 Hybrids with P. oleoides, P. linearis, P. conjuncta and possibly P. adenantha have been recorded.

 Distribution and habitat

 This geebung is found on the Lamington and Springbrook Plateaus in south-eastern Queensland, and south through the Nightcap National Park, the upper Manning River, the eastern part of the New England Tableland and as far south as Barrington Tops.
 It grows in forest, including rainforest on soils derived from igneous and metamorphic rocks.